Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Directed manifolds

 (b) Given $\mu':\swt{X}\to\swh{X}$, we argue as in (a) that there is a bounded morphism $d\mu':\swt{V}\to\swh{V}$.

-By the monotonicity principle and the strong Noetherian property of coherent sheaves, we infer that there exists a maximal direct image when $\mu:\swh{X}\to X$ runs over all non singular modifications of~$X$.
+By the monotonicity principle and the strong Noetherian property of coherent ideals, we infer that there exists a maximal direct image when $\mu:\swh{X}\to X$ runs over all non-singular modifications of~$X$.
 The following definition is thus legitimate.

 \claim 2.10.
 Definition|We define the pluricanonical sheaves $K_V^m$ of $(X,V)$ to be the inductive limits

 taken over the family of all modifications $\mu:(\swh{X},\swh{V})\to (X,V)$, with the trivial $($filtering$)$ partial order.
 The canonical sheaf $K_V$ itself is defined to be the same as $K_V^{[1]}$.
 By construction, we have for every $m\ge 0$ inclusions